 Struggling to keep on top of your finances?
 Worried that you’re not saving enough?
 Financial writer Amy Bonifas asks the experts for seven easy ways to stress less about money.

-A poll by Statista found that managing our money is the main cause of stress in Britain, with many of us feeling overwhelmed by huge mortgage rates, the costs of having a family and saving for other future milestones.
+A poll by Statista found that managing our money is the main cause of stress in Britain.
+Many of us are feeling overwhelmed by huge mortgage rates, the costs of having a family and saving for other future milestones.
 It’s no surprise that one in five of us are suffering mental health problems such as depression and anxiety as a result.